rocksolid/csharp-oneview-client/README.md

 Lawyers... 🤦!

 ### Support Disclaimer
-CitySourced and/or Rock Solid cannot provide support for these items.
+Rock Solid cannot provide support for these items.
 Sorry folks.
 You're on your own with this one. ߤ

 ### Agreement to Terms
 By downloading and using this software, you have read and agree to the [OneView Partner Program Agreement](https://d2p5liwq1c5kwh.cloudfront.net/Developers/CitySourced-Partner-Program-Agreement-Latest.pdf).

 ### Credits
-This application was designed and built with ❤️ in Los Angeles, CA ☀️
+This application was designed and built with ❤️ in Puerto Rico, Austin, TX & Los Angeles, CA ☀️

 ### License
 [MIT](https://opensource.org/licenses/MIT)